-HUMAN-020 Introduction to Medieval and Renaissance Humanities (350 to 1550)
+HUMAN-020 Medieval and Renaissance Humanities

-(Formerly HUMAN 20LS) An integrated interdisciplinary approach to history, religion, philosophy, literature, art and music as aspects of Western culture and civilization, focusing on the period from the late Roman Empire through the Renaissance and Reformation.
+(Formerly HUMAN-020LS) An integrated interdisciplinary approach to history, religion, philosophy, literature, art and music as aspects of Western culture and civilization, focusing on the period from the late Roman Empire through the Renaissance and Reformation.
 In this broad context, students will investigate the intellectual, spiritual, cultural and political foundations of the Modern World.
 This course meets the General Education Requirement for Humanities.
 May not be repeated.
 LR

-HUMAN-021 Introduction to Modern Humanities (1550-1920)
+HUMAN-021 Modern Humanities

-(Formerly HUMAN 21LS) An integrated, interdisciplinary approach to history, religion, philosophy, literature, art and music as aspects of Western culture and civilization, focusing on the period from the Scientific Revolution through the 20th century.
+(Formerly HUMAN-021LS) An integrated, interdisciplinary approach to history, religion, philosophy, literature, art and music as aspects of Western culture and civilization, focusing on the period from the Scientific Revolution through the 20th century.
 In this broad context, students will investigate the intellectual, spiritual, cultural and political foundations of the Modern World.
 This course meets the General Education Requirement for Humanities.
 May not be repeated.
 LR

-HUMAN-022 Introduction to American Humanities
+HUMAN-022 American Humanities